 This time of year is when we use rodent/ rat poison often.
 This is because the weather gets chilly and rodents seek shelter at nearby homes.
 Pet owners must be really careful while using these rodenticides, as they are extremely harmful and if ingested could be fatal.
 Be very careful in case you use rodenticides at home or wherever your pets are.
 The best solution would be to use alternate and safer options instead of rodenticides.

-Conkers are the seeds from horse chestnut tree.
-During this season, mainly the pet owners, must be very careful of conkers.
+Conkers are the seeds from horse chestnut trees.
+During this season, mainly the pet owners must be very careful of conkers.
 They are highly poisonous if chewed or eaten and if the pets swallow the seed, it can cause a serious blockage problem.
 The owners must be careful of other malignant plants like daffodils and tulips.

 Antifreeze smells and tastes sweet.
 Pets love to lick it but it is one of the most commonly found poisonings among our pets.
 It is extremely dangerous.
 As little as a teaspoon or two can be fatal for dogs, depending on the size.
 Symptoms of this poisoning include acting drunk or uncoordinated, excessive thirst, and lethargy.